danielspaniol/lfs-installer/README.md

     ./10-prepare-lfs-system

 Now you `chroot` into the lfs system (but make sure `LFS` is set).
+From there prepare the lfs system by creating the needed files and links.

     su
     chroot "$LFS" /tools/bin/env -i \